 \section{Summary}

-The diffusion is one of the most widespread processes, which typically is driven by the gradient of concentration.
-It underlines the plenitude of everyday phenomena, like: equilibration of concentration, motion of cultural traits across geographical areas, isotope separation or money spread, to name a few.
+Diffusion is one of the most widespread processes, which typically is driven by the gradient of concentration.
+It underlines the plenitude of everyday phenomena, like equilibration of concentration, the motion of cultural traits across geographical areas, isotope separation, or money spread, to name a few.

-From the microscopic point of view diffusion originates due to constant interactions among particles.
-Therefore, theory of stochastic processes provides a natural framework of description of diffusive processes.
-On the microscopic level diffusion can be described by the Langevin equation, while on the macroscopic level by the diffusion equation.
-The environment can significantly affect properties of the diffusion.
-In particular, the diffusion in the crowded environment can display signature of subdiffusion because of fractal structure of the environment.
-Due to space inhomogeneity individual trajectories display very large variability.
-Consequently, signatures of diffusion are sensitive to initial conditions and manifest differences between trajectories and the system break ergodicity in the weak sense.
+From the microscopic point of view, diffusion originates due to constant interactions among particles.
+Therefore, the theory of stochastic processes provides a natural framework for the description of diffusive processes.
+On the microscopic level, diffusion can be described by the Langevin equation, while on the macroscopic level, by the diffusion equation.
+The environment can significantly affect properties of diffusion.
+In particular, the diffusion in the crowded environment can display a signature of subdiffusion because of fractal structure of the environment.
+Due to space inhomogeneity, individual trajectories display very large variability.
+Consequently, the signatures of diffusion are sensitive to initial conditions and manifest differences between trajectories and the system break ergodicity in the weak sense.

 Addition of drift further changes characteristics of diffusion.
-In the empty space the constant drift is responsible for the emergence of the deterministic trend, i.e., the ballistic motion.
-In the crowded environment the deterministic trend is very transient because presence of obstacles efficiently prevents unlimited deterministic motion.
-The action of drift significantly enlarges chances of trapping and increases the level of variability among trajectories.
-Furthermore, it amplifies the level of weak ergodicity breaking.
+In the empty space, the constant drift is responsible for the emergence of the deterministic trend, i.e., the ballistic motion.
+In the crowded environment, the deterministic trend is very transient because presence of obstacles efficiently prevents unlimited deterministic motion.
+The action of drift significantly enlarges the chances of trapping and increases the level of variability among trajectories. \bdt{As measured by the properties of individual time-averaged mean square displacements, the action of the drift can not only induce superdiffusive scaling, but it can also enhance the subdiffusivity.
+Enhanced subdiffusivity is manifested by the observation of smaller values of the exponent characterizing the growth of individual time-averaged mean square displacements than in driftless setups.} Furthermore, the action of the drift amplifies the level of weak ergodicity breaking.